Why Should Companies Support Climate Protection Projects? 10 Good Reasons

 Due diligence

 s well as the criteria demanded by the standards, every project should be subjected to close scrutiny.
 This can be achieved with preliminary due diligence checks.
 This goes far beyond the requirements of the standard in question, and for myclimate it is standard practice (see our FAQ How is a climate protection project developed and its long-term effectiveness guaranteed?).
-We conduct this due diligence check before we incorporate a project into our portfolio (also factoring in our own financial risk considerations).
+We conduct this due diligence check before we incorporate a new project into our portfolio (also factoring in our own financial risk considerations).

 Transparency